 Mr. Osborne threatens to cut off George's allowance if he doesn't sever all ties with Amelia and tries to get him to propose to a rich and vulgar heiress.
 George refuses and is very happy with himself.
 But he also starts to neglect Amelia and doesn't even bother to figure out where she and the family have moved.

 Dobbin does keep track of all of this, goes to visit, sees the super-pale Amelia, and tells George that she is dying.
 George freaks out, goes to find her, and marries her.
 He doesn't tell his father, and Mr. Osborne still thinks George will come back with his tail between his legs as soon as his money runs out.

-Amelia and George, along with Jos, go to the seaside resort town Bath for their honeymoon.
+Amelia and George, along with Jos, go to Brighton for their honeymoon.
 There they run into Becky and Rawdon, who are in Bath because that's where Miss Crawley is, and they are hoping to get her to forgive them.
 Dobbin stays behind in London to tell Mr. Osborne that George is married.
 The two couples hang out together, and George loses a ton of money to Rawdon at cards and billiards.
 Amelia is sad that George is clearly already bored with her just two weeks into their marriage.